-The last few Mondays I have sent out an email with 3 random thoughts about guitar, music, and life.
+The last few Mondays I shared a post with 3 random thoughts about guitar, music, and life.
 So far, they have gone down well, so here is another covering injuries, tuning guitar by ear, and more…

 I hope you enjoy…